Physical Therapy (PT)

 An overview of cardiovascular and pulmonary systems pathologies, medical diagnosis and management and physical therapy diagnosis, examination, assessment and management of related physiological and movement dysfunctions.

-Review of structure, function, and applied pathophysiology of the integumentary system.
-Translate knowledge towards PT examination and management of common integumentary impairments with focus on prevention, restoration, and optimizing independence.
+Review of structure, function, and applied pathophysiology of the integumentary and lymphatic systems.
+Includes examination and management of common integumentary and lymphatic impairments focusing on prevention, restoration, and optimizing independence.

 Development and maintenance of healthy lifestyles for patients and clients.
 Focus on disease prevention, nutritional needs, and the benefits of exercise as well as managing individuals with injury or disease.